How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 What is a problem–solution essay?

-A problem–solution essay identifies a specific issue, explains its causes and consequences, and proposes realistic solutions.
+A problem–solution essay identifies a specific issue, explains its causes or effects, and proposes realistic solutions.

 How many paragraphs should a problem–solution essay have?